 After you receive the location of your testing center, you can change it online by using your account without forfeiting any fees.
-In 2020, the deadline for this is June 2.
 If you request a change before admission tickets are released, the change is automatic unless the testing center is full.
 If you request a change to a testing center that has space available after admission tickets are released, you will be notified by mail of the change.

 No one can predict the future and certainly not medical and other emergencies.
-However, it’s best if you can avoid postponing or withdrawing from the exam if you can help it.
+However, it’s best if you can avoid postponing or withdrawing from the exam.
 This is especially true for Levels II and III since they are offered only once a year.
 Here are some tips that can help you be prepared for your scheduled exam: